Individual Outpatient Counseling

 I use an integrated approach that is grounded in person-centered and trauma-informed theories.
 I also have training and experience working with: multicultural and feminist frameworks (like relational cultural theory), Health at Every Size and intuitive eating modalities, dialectical behavior therapy, mindfulness interventions, somatic practices, and motivational interviewing techniques.

 In counseling, I will collaborate with you to determine what therapeutic language will help you best understand your own growth and healing process, and to identify what skills and practices you can use in the context of your formal and informal support networks.
 With a strong therapeutic relationship, we can work together to help you navigate normative life transitions and stressors, and heal from painful, adverse, and traumatic experiences.
-You can learn more about my clinical work and experience by viewing my Counseling Professional Disclosure Statement.
+You can learn more about my clinical work and experience by viewing my Counseling Professional Disclosure Statement or visiting the About Brittany page.